-The student will makes amends with the people or property impacted by their behavior.
+The student will make amends with the people or property impacted by their behavior.
 This could be verbal, written, or action (such as cleaning a mess they created).

-A teacher and student may use an “Observed Student Behaviors” form, that may results in;
+A teacher and student may use an “Observed Student Behaviors” form, that may result in;

 A verbal warning including an explanation of consequences if the student should continue to exhibit inappropriate behavior.
 There will be a focus on addressing the function of behavior (e.g. work avoidance, gaining peer attention, etc..)